SlinkousArt/slinkousart.github.io/art.md

 ---
-title: art
+title: Art
-layout: default
+layout: gallery
 ---

-# Art
+# Gallery

-Here's an art gallery except it doesn't exist yet
+Here's an art gallery that exists.

+More will be added soon, like more specific image pages, etc. :)